-Pass Laws which were enacted in the 1800's to curtail movement of non-white citizens.
+“pass law” that was enacted in the 1800's to curtail movement of non-white citizens.
 The

 Black Lives Matter and Murdered and Missing Women are calling for the eradication of discrimination based on race.

-In addition, the United Nations announced the International Decade for People of African Descent beginning January 2015 and ending on December 31, 2024 to highlight the contributions made by people of African descent to society and offer concrete ways to fight racism, racial discrimination and xenophobia.
+In addition, the United Nations announced the International Decade for People of African Descent beginning in January 2015 and ending on December 31, 2024 to highlight the contributions made by people of African descent to society and offer concrete ways to fight racism, racial discrimination and xenophobia.

 The Elementary Teachers' Federation of Ontario is committed to addressing issues of racism and all forms of discrimination in our schools, communities and workplaces.
 As educators, we recognize that the path towards social change and equity includes supporting our members' understanding, participating in courageous conversations and participating in action-oriented solutions.

 ETFO's Constitution clearly states its commitment to social justice and equity.
 ETFO has shown its commitment to social justice and equity through a variety of statements.
-For more information please visit

 The Elementary Teachers' Federation of Ontario's is committed to providing an environment for members that is free from harassment and discrimination at all provincial and local Federation sponsored activities.
 Harassment and discrimination on the basis of a prohibited ground are violations of the